navipartner/docs/content/en/docs/np_pay/how-to/perform_reconciliation/index.md

 3. Open the created **Reconciliation Document** and manually perform matching or posting.
    The **Recreate Document** action regenerates every unposted transaction within the document; transactions that have already been posted will not be affected.

 4. If you haven't done so already, you need to ensure the **Match Entries** have been completed prior to posting.
 If the transactions have already been matched, post them by selecting **Post Entries**.
+   If posting is disabled, the **Reconciled** status is assigned at the end of the reconciliation workflow.
+This status ensures the matched transactions aren't processed in other reconciliation documents.

    {{< alert icon="⚠️" text="Certain entries don't need to be matched to complete the reconciliation.
 Such items are, for example, fees, invoice deductions, payment costs and merchant/acquirer payouts.
 They are assigned the <b>Not for Matching</b> status, which is for all intents and purposes later considered as <b>Matched</b> during the posting process. "/>}}

 ## Interactive demo